alchemz/DV_simulation/README.md

 - particle system to visualize the data
 - different features to make the visualization dynamic: color, rightAscension, declination(temporary)

-I also have a example set up with
+I also have a example set up, download the Cient_SendData.zip, and unzip it to run the randomGeneratorExample to sent random data to unity